 How To Securely Wipe A Hard Drive to Protect Your Data from Identity Theft

-When you need to wipe a hard drive, you must protect your data so no one can access anything left over on.
+When you need to wipe a hard drive, you must protect your data so no one can access anything leftover on.
 Our computers contain a ton of personal and work-related information – passwords, bank account logins, ID numbers, and tax records – which are all at risk.
-If someone to find your old hard drive and read the data, they could steal your information which could result in identity theft.
+If someone to finds your old hard drive and read the data, they could steal your information which could result in identity theft.
 Even though you erase the files, anyone with basic computer skills can read the data on it if it is not wiped clean, after it’s removed from the computer.
-To destroy your data safely and securely, you must complete wipe the data or destroy the magnetic platters inside.
+To destroy your data safely and securely, you must completely wipe the data or destroy the magnetic platters inside.

 It’s important to understand how hard drives and file systems work so you can choose a method to wipe your hard drive that works best and is secure.
 Computers store data on hard drives by writing data magnetically to the storage device in chunks called sectors.
 When a file is written, the computer also saves the location of the file in a directory listing table.
 The file may or may not be stored in contiguous sectors making the directory table very important.
 When you open a file or app on your computer, your operating system checks the directory table for the location of the requested files and then retrieves them.

 Backup Your Data Before You Begin

 Back up your data before you attempt to wipe your hard drive.
 Often, we think we have everything moved to a new laptop or saved on cloud storage, but find that months later, we need something from the old drive.
 This happened with my taxes.
 I thought I had everything backed up but when it came to annual tax returns, I needed to go back to my old laptop for several years of tax forms.

 Windows computer users can securely wipe a hard drive, but they will need some software to help, erase and overwrite all sectors, or physically destroy the hard drive.